gillian-guide/gillian-guide.github.io/docs/extras/trainers.en.md

 ## ZMenuIV
 !!! warning "Compatibility"
     This trainer is not compatible with the Complete Edition.
 [Downgrade](downgrading.md) if using the Complete Edition.
-This is the most powerful and full-fledged modmenu for GTA IV.
-Also includes a Chaos mod for streamers.
+The most powerful and full-fledged trainer for GTA IV.
+Also includes a Chaos mod for streamers and fun.
+And...
+Goldsrc physics...?
+Bhopping is fun, I guess.
 ???+ info "Installation"
     * Get the latest [Ultimate ASI Loader](../../mod-dependencies/#ultimate-asi-loader).
     * Go to [Zolika1351's Zone](https://zolika1351.pages.dev/mods/ivmenu).